 You should also closely evaluate your business’s legacy tools.
 Consider which tools your employees still need or use, and whether you can successfully integrate them into your new workspace.
-Also consider which tools are redundant or unnecessary, and how you can eliminate them with interrupting employee processes or workflows.
+Also consider which tools are redundant or unnecessary, and how you can eliminate them without interrupting employee processes or workflows.
 Remember, your goal is to consolidate as many tools as possible into one workspace to empower employees and streamline productivity.

 Once you launch your new digital workspace, it’s important to monitor performance while gathering feedback from all levels of your organization.
 This feedback will help you find common pain-points that are affecting employee productivity levels, as well as implement the changes or updates needed to fix these issues with little downtime or disruption.

 With remote work at the forefront of our digital-first economy, it’s more important than ever to unify your organization with digital workspaces.
 These workspaces allow you to bring together content, applications, and data into a secure, centralized, and fully customizable platform.
 Not only does this help increase collaboration and productivity levels, but it also streamlines workflows no matter what device is being used or where an employee is located.

 What are two key features of a workspace?